mlhartme/stool/client/documentation.md

               VALUE      # arbitrary string

 The most basic predicate is a simple `NAME`.
-It matches only on the specified stage.
-This is handy to run one command for a stage without selecting it.
+It performs a substring match on the stage name.
+This is handy to run one command for a stage without attaching it.

 Next, a predicate *FIELD*`=`*VALUE* matches stages who's status field has the specified value.
 *PROPERTY*`=`*VALUE* is similar, it matches stage properties.